 The principal task of the Risk and Capital Committee is to prepare items for the Board and, through liaison with internal functions to provide the Board with information about and prepare internal rules, and to monitor, analyse and prioritise risk and capital-related issues.
-At the end of 2023, the Committee took over regulatory compliance, AML and terrorism financing issues from the Audit Committee, and also expanded its remit to include sustainability matters, with the exclusion of solely reporting, which is managed by the Audit Committee.
+The Risk and Capital Committee is also tasked with preparing questions pertaining to measures for counteracting money laundering and financing of terrorism.

-Following the statutory meeting in 2023, the members of the Committee were as follows: Ann Krumlinde Hyléen (Chairman), Anna-Karin Celsing, Ole Laurits Lønnum and Lars Sjögren.
+Following the statutory meeting in 2024, the members of the Committee were as follows: Lars Sjögren (Chairman), Anna-Karin Celsing, Ann Krumlinde and Lars Johan Merin.
 The Chief Risk Officer or another specially appointed executive presents agenda items.
-The Committee held five meetings in 2023.
+The Committee held seven meetings in 2024.